-While leadership development goals should always be specific and relevant to the individual leader and linked to the organizational context, there are most likely a few common ones that most any leader could benefit from.
+Leadership development goals should always be specific and relevant to you, the individual leader, and linked to your goals at the workplace, there are most likely a few common ones that most any leader could benefit from.

-Here’s a list to choose from, based on my executive coaching work.
+Here’s a list to choose from.
 While all of them are worthy goals, it’s best to focus on the one to three.
 Then, once sufficient progress is made, you can always go back and select a new goal or goals.
 You may also find that many of the goals are related to each other, which is often the case.
 The key is to pick the one that seems to be at the root cause.

 For the upcoming New Year, my goals are to:

 Delegate more.
 My unwillingness or inability to let go is causing me to work long hours, preventing me from having the time to be more strategic, and is retarding the development of my team.
 I’ll do some serious self-reflection, or work with a coach or mentor, to figure out what's causing me not to delegate.
 Is it my own ego?
 Is it a lack of confidence in my team?
 Once I get to the root cause, I will create a list of everything I do and make hard decisions on what to delegate, who to delegate to, how to do it, and by when.